 Univariate analyses

 For each island where significant differences in dewlap coloration were detected between habitats, we used multiple univariate analyses of variance (ANOVA) to identify possible principal components underlying the observed differences.
 We constructed our ANOVA models in two steps, as per Zuur (2009).
 In a first step, we accounted for heterogeneity of variances across groups by systematically comparing the goodness-of-fit of an ANOVA model estimated with ordinary least squares (OLS) with that of a model estimated with generalized least squares (GLS), which allowed one estimate of residual variance per habitat (using the R package nlme, Pinheiro & Bates (2000; Pinheiro et al., 2020)).
 Both models were fitted with restricted maximum likelihood (REML).
 Goodness-of-fit was estimated using Akaike’s Information Criterion corrected for small sample sizes (AICc, R package MuMIn, Bartoń (2019)), and the estimation method yielding the lowest AICc was retained.
 In a second step, we re-fitted the retained model with maximum likelihood (ML) to test for the effect of habitat-type using likelihood ratio tests (LRT) between a model including a habitat-term and a null model lacking the habitat-term.
 We evaluated the normality of the standardized residuals (residuals divided by their standard error, which can differ among habitats in a GLS model) of each fitted ANOVA model using Shapiro-Wilk’s test, with P-values adjusted for multiple testing using the Benjamini-Hochberg correction (Benjamini & Hochberg, 1995).
 In cases where significant deviations from normality were detected (Padj<0.05, Table [tab:normality]) we performed Kruskal-Wallis’s nonparametric test to back up the ANOVA results.
 To know which habitat-populations were different from which in dewlap coloration, we performed different post-hoc multiple comparison tests (all implemented in the PMCMRplus package, (Pohlert, 2020)), depending on which assumptions were met.
-In cases where normality and homoskedasticity were met (i.e. OLS-ANOVA was the best fit), we used Tukey’s honest significant difference test.
-When normality was met but not homoskedasticity (i.e. GLS-ANOVA was the best fit), we used Dunnett’s T3 test.
+In cases where normality and homoscedasticity were met (i.e. OLS-ANOVA was the best fit), we used Tukey’s honest significant difference test.
+When normality was met but not homoscedasticity (i.e. GLS-ANOVA was the best fit), we used Dunnett’s T3 test.
 Finally, whenever we used Kruskal-Wallis’s test because the ANOVA residuals were not normally distributed, we used Nemenyi’s test for post-hoc comparisons.

 Spatial autocorrelation